tropiano4/tropiano-srg/README.md

 * Jupyter notebooks titled with an extension fig.ipynb are used to generate figures which go to the __Figures__ folder.

 * observables.py - Calculates NN observables.
-Work in progress.

-* operators.py - Creates momentum-space operators for NN observables.
-Work in progress.
+* operators.py - Creates momentum-space operators.

 * run_magnus.py - Magnus-evolves a specified Hamiltonian using scripts from the __Magnus_codes__ folder.